kubeflow/website/content/en/docs/distributions/nutanix/install-kubeflow.md

    kubectl --kubeconfig=./kaplin1.cfg port-forward svc/kubeflow-monitoring-grafana -n kubeflow-monitoring 8080:80
    ```

   You can now access the Grafana Dashboard at http://localhost:8081.
-Default user login is "admin" and password |prom-operator".
+Default user login is "admin" and password "prom-operator".